-Getting a diagnosis of RA can be a difficult process and may take some time to accomplish.
+Getting a diagnosis of rheumatoid arthritis (RA) can be a difficult process.
+A firm diagnosis may take some time.
 In its early stages, RA may resemble other forms of arthritis.
-No single test can confirm RA, and making a firm diagnosis may take time.
-Your doctor will check your medical history, keep a close watch on your symptoms and conduct certain tests to help determine RA.
+No single test can confirm RA.
+Below are the main steps your doctor will take to help determine if you have RA.

-• Imaging tests.
-RA can cause erosions – when the ends of the bones within a joint break down.
+RA can cause the ends of the bones within a joint to break down.
+These areas are called erosions.
 An X-ray, ultrasound, or MRI (magnetic resonance imaging) scan may be done to look for erosions.
 Their absence doesn’t rule out RA, however.
-It may mean that RA is in an early stage and hasn’t yet damaged bone.
-Early imaging results can also help monitor how well treatment is working.
+It may mean that RA is in an early stage and hasn’t yet damaged your bones.
+Imaging results can also help monitor how well treatment is working.